Historical Calendar

 Julian day number

-The ability to assign a number to every day in sequence greatly simplifies the conversion from the different calendar systems that have been in use throughout history.
+The ability to assign a number to every day in sequence greatly simplifies the conversion from the different calendar systems.
 The Julian Day number does just that, with day 0 assigned to be 1 January 4713 BC.
-The Julian Day number for any day can be seen by clicking on the date, the table then shows the various dates that different countries assigned to this day.
+The Julian Day number for any day can be seen by clicking on the date, the table then shows the various calendar dates that different countries assigned to that day.

-The calendar can show how a particular day can have different dates in different countries.
-For example the Great Fire of London started on 1666 September 2 (see Pepy's Diary), Julian day number 2329809.
-In France they would have said the smoke could be seen across the channel on September 12.
-Since France had changed to the Gregorian calendar (losing 10 days at the change-over) and England had not.
+The Great Fire of London is recorded as starting on 1666 September 2 (see Pepys' Diary), Julian day number 2329809.
+In France, they would have seen the smoke rising across the channel on September 12, since France had changed to the Gregorian calendar (skipping 10 days at the change-over) and England had not.

-As a further example of the use of the calendar, take the Russian Bolshevik Revolution, this is celebrated in Russia as the October Revolution but it was reported as having just happened on the November 9 in New York.
-The revolutionaries captured the seat of government in Petrograd on 1917 October 25 according to their calendar, which was still the Julian calendar in 1917.
-The news reached the USA the next day, which was November 8 in the USA (because the USA was using the Gregorian calendar).
+The Russian Bolshevik Revolution is celebrated in Russia as the October Revolution.
+The Russian revolutionaries captured the seat of government in Petrograd on 25 October 1917 according to their calendar, which was still the Julian calendar, but it was reported in New York as having just happened on 9 November 1917.
+The news reached the USA the next day which was November 8 in USA, since they were using the Gregorian calendar.
 The story was published in the NY Times on the November 9 [EXTREMISTS RISE TO POWER IN RUSSIA, NYT 1917 Nov 9].

-Lets look at 25 October 1917 in Russia.
-Using the drop down menus at the top of the calendar, select the country RUSSIA, and the year 1917, now click on October 25, the table of dates in various countries shows that all other countries name this day 1917 November 7.
-That's why the news of the revolution reached the USA on November 8, only a few hours after the event, not after the apparent 13 day delay.
+To see this difference on the calendar, use the drop down menus at the top of the calendar, select the country: RUSSIA, and the year: 1917, click on October 25.
+The table of dates in various countries shows that all other countries name this day 1917 November 7.
+That's why the news of the revolution reached the USA on November 8, only hours after the event, not after the apparent 13 day delay.